AnshSharma/html/README.md

 To begin with, this is GitHub.
 It's just like Facebook.
 The slight difference is that I use Facebook to share images and status updates, while I use GitHub to share pieces of code.
 Specifically, when I write a program, I'll upload its code on GitHub so that you can learn from the code or you can modify and use that piece of code to create your own program.
 (Woohoo!)

-## What are Wiki pages?

-Wiki pages are the pages from which you're going to learn coding :)

 ## Setting things up

 **A curious learner:** Hey Ansh, I know a bit of basic HTML, can you help me learn more?